epomatti/servicebus-timeout/README.md

 npm start
 ```

-3. Immediately disconnect from Wi-Fi and the program will exit in about 01:20 minutes.
+3. Immediately disconnect from the internet and the program will exit in about 01:20 minutes.